-We expect to incur increasing expenses as we expand our business, including expenses for research and development, sales and marketing and manufacturing capabilities.
+We expect to continue to incur increasing expenses as we expand our business, including expenses for research and development, sales and marketing and manufacturing capabilities.
 We may also grow our business in part through acquisitions of additional companies and complementary technologies, which could cause us to incur transaction expenses, amortization or write-offs of intangible assets and other acquisition-related expenses.
 As a result, we expect to incur net losses for the foreseeable future, and these losses could be substantial.

-The slowing of the worldwide economy and tightening of the financial markets since the second half of 2008 has reduced the financial capacities of our customers and possibly our potential customers, thereby slowing spending on the products and services we provide.
-We believe that recent declines in our backlog activity have resulted from broad economic factors affecting the test and measurement industry as a whole.
-The outlook for the economy for the remainder of 2011 and beyond remains uncertain.
+Global economic conditions have experienced a significant prolonged downturn and remain uncertain.
+This slowing of the economy has reduced the financial capacities of our customers and possibly our potential customers, thereby slowing spending on the products and services we provide.
+The outlook for the economy for 2012 remains uncertain.